Antiz96/arch-update/README.md

 ![top_bar_up_to_date](https://github.com/Antiz96/arch-update/assets/53110319/794696a0-3452-4afd-8d64-a41d64225082)

-`arch-update` will also search for orphan packages and offers to remove them (if there are):
+`arch-update` will also search for orphan packages/unused Flatpak packages and offers to remove them (if there are):

 ![remove_orphan](https://github.com/Antiz96/arch-update/assets/53110319/4abf2623-ba27-4c42-8289-884199bfb579)